RobotWebTools/ros2-web-bridge/demo/README.md

 ```

 ### Try to control the robot remotely
 Now you can put the TurtleBot3 robot on the ground.
-Let another PC at the same wireless network, then open the browser on this PC and enter:
+Let another PC be in the same wireless network, then launch the browser and enter: `http://<up-board ip>:8080`.
-`http://<up-board ip>:8080`.
 After the page loaded, you can press the `Up/Left/Right/Down` buttons to control the robot remotely.

 ## Known limitation:
 If you shutdown the MicroRTPSAgent utility, you have to reset the OpenCR before you launch it again.